 Our 2018 Gender Pay Gap report can be found under Policies/Report in the left hand column of this page.

 Focus on inclusion

-We also supported the Lord Mayor’s campaign during Mental Health Awareness Week, providing mental health training for senior managers, lunchtime talks from support organisations and promotion of support services and policies.
-Ongoing areas of focus include ethnic diversity, social mobility and agile working.
+We also supported the Lord Mayor’s campaign during Mental Health Awareness Week each year, providing mental health training for senior managers, lunchtime talks from support organisations and promotion of support services and policies.

 We are active members of a number of networks and external organisations.
 We continue to support Investment 2020, an initiative by leading UK investment firms to offer hundreds of young people from diverse backgrounds a first job in the City.
 Since 2013 we have welcomed 27 trainees to the firm via i2020.
-We also partner with SEO London to source talent from ethnic minority or low socio economic backgrounds.
-Five of seven entry level roles came via SEO London in 2017.
+We also partner with SEO London to source talent from ethnic minority and low socio economic backgrounds.

 We are a member of The Diversity Project, an industry initiative to achieve a truly diverse and inclusive UK investment and savings industry with the right talent to deliver the best possible results for our clients and to reflect the society we serve.